Alan Wanders – Account Executive at Spreckley

 Interestingly, of all the day-to-day health and safety issues revealed by the programme, it was the way the chicken was advertised that national media took most issue with.
 The Mirror and the Daily Mail highlighted tweets about viewers’ disbelief that KFC hires a food stylist to manicure chicken burgers before a shoot.
 ‘So that’s why burgers look better on the ads’ all of Twitter said at once.

-Although unsentimental and not immediately promotional, the viewer falls again for the oldest trick in PR, and becomes invested in personal drama.
+Although unsentimental and not immediately promotional, the viewer falls again for the oldest trick clever PR agencies often make use of, and becomes invested in personal drama.
 It’s the peculiar, banal stories of genuinely likeable individuals that make the documentary watchable.
 The condescending health inspector, the happy-go-lucky chicken farmer and the started-from-the-bottom serial franchisee paint a picture of the importance of regular employment to modern Britain.

 By conceding to the warts-and-all portrayal demanded by the BBC’s documentary format, KFC invited its customers to participate with the brand in a way unexplored by decades of numbing Pavlovian advertising.
 And if a controversial superbrand of the fast food industry is able to pull it off, why can’t any other major consumer brand?